intersystems/Samples-RecordMapper/README.md

 	The name of the output file is `RecordMap_FixedWidth_Output.txt`.

-Additionally, the production includes two record maps for converting data:
+Additionally, the production includes two record maps for transforming data:
 - `Demo.RecordMap.Map.Delimited`
 - `Demo.RecordMap.Map.FixedWidth`